-A number of the departments of the faculty are physically located in the hospitals, such as Psychiatry, Paediatrics and Anaesthetics.
+A number of departments of the Faculty are physically located in the hospitals, such as psychiatry, paediatrics and anaesthetics.

-Instruction is given by full-time University staff, and also by the clinical staff of the hospitals as shown in Chapter 1 of the handbook.
+Instruction is given by full-time university staff, and also by the clinical staff of the hospitals as shown in chapter 1 of the handbook.
 These clinical lecturers may be, and often are, attached to more than one hospital.

-At present there are six general teaching hospitals and a further seven special hospitals.
-There are also eleven affiliated teaching hospitals and institutions, generally in the suburban areas.
-Over the last two years the N.S.W. government has been considering a rationalisation of the provision of hospital services in the state, the implementation of which will affect several of the teaching hospitals described below.
+At present there are five general teaching hospitals and a further nine special teaching hospitals.
+There are also fourteen affiliated teaching hospitals and institutions, generally in the suburban areas.